-Between November 1st and March 31st, all employees shall be on-call and shall report to work when required to do so for snow and ice operations.
-Employees shall be compensated at the rate of one (1) hour per day at their current straight-time rate of pay for being on call for snow and ice.
+All employees shall be on call and shall report to work when required to do so.
+Employees shall respond to the last call out notification within 15 minutes, and report to work within one (1) hour of any call out notification.
+Supervisors may establish a designated shift start time more than one hour after the call-out notification.
+Employees shall be compensated at the rate of seven (7) hours per week (one (1) hour per day) at their regular straight-time rate of pay for being on call.